mhbashari/awesome-persian-nlp-ir/README.md

 ### Machine Tanslation
   - [TEP: Tehran English-Persian Parallel Corpus](http://ece.ut.ac.ir/node/100869?destination=node%2F100869) - First free English-Persian corpus.
+  - [OPUS: the open parallel corpus](http://opus.lingfil.uu.se/) - OPUS is a growing collection of translated texts from the web.
+In the OPUS project we try to convert and align free online data, to add linguistic annotation, and to provide the community with a publicly available parallel corpus.
+OPUS is based on open source products and the corpus is also delivered as an open content package.
+We used several tools to compile the current collection.
+All pre-processing is done automatically.
+No manual corrections have been carried out.

 ### Web Collected
   - [W2C – Web to Corpus – Corpora](https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0022-6133-9) - A set of corpora for 120 languages automatically collected from wikipedia and the web.